ssaeed85/dsc-ph1-Microsoft-makes-movies/README.md

 ## Conclusions
--   Entering movies/video entertainment is profitable, and a massive budget is not necessary for box office success
+-   Entering movies/video entertainment is profitable, and for the best chance at success Microsoft should target the (American) summer or winter holiday timeframe
 -   Action/Adventure/Drama movies are consistently popular across 2010-2019, the latter especially with critics.
 Sci-Fi movies on the rise 2015-2019
--   Acquisition of Activision Blizzard opens the door for unique video game adaptations, e.g. Call of Duty and other properties like (Bethesda’s) Elder Scrolls, Fallout, etc.
+-   Acquisition of Activision Blizzard and other developer studios opens the door for unique video game adaptations, e.g. Call of Duty and other properties like Elder Scrolls, Fallout, etc.

 ## Repository Structure
 ```